Multidimensional continued fractions and symbolic codings of toral translations: Mise en sc ene

 \subsection{Substitutive and $S$-adic dynamical systems, shifts of directive sequences}

+Substitutions will be very important objects in our constructions.
 Let $\cA=\{1,2,\ldots,d\}$ be a finite ordered alphabet and let $\sigma: \cA^* \to \cA^*$ be an endomorphism of the free monoid $\cA^*$ of words over~$\cA$, which is equipped with the operation of concatenation.
-If $\sigma$ is non-erasing, i.e., if $\sigma$ does not map a non-empty word to the empty word, then we call $\sigma$ a \emph{substitution} over the alphabet~$\cA$.
-With~$\sigma$, we associate the language
+If $\sigma$ is \emph{nonerasing}, i.e., if $\sigma$ does not map a nonempty word to the empty word, then we call $\sigma$ a \emph{substitution} over the alphabet~$\cA$.
+A word~$w$ is a \emph{factor} of a word~$v$ if there exist words $p,s$ such that $v = pws$.
+Moreover, if $p$ is the empty word, then $w$ is a \emph{prefix} of~$v$, which will often be denoted by $w\preceq v$; we write $w\prec v$ when $w\preceq v$ and $w \ne v$.
+On the space $\cA^\NN$ of one-sided infinite sequences over $\cA$ (equipped with the product topology of the discrete topology on $\cA$), the notions of \emph{factor} and \emph{prefix} are defined in a similar way.
+With the substitution~$\sigma$ we associate the language

-of words that occur as subwords in iterations of $\sigma$ on a letter of $\cA$.
-Here, a word~$w$ is a \emph{factor} of a word~$v$ if there exist words $p,s$ such that $v = pws$.
-Moreover, if $p$ is the empty word, then $w$ is a \emph{prefix} of~$v$.
+i.e., $L_\sigma$~is the set of words that occur as subwords in iterations of~$\sigma$ on a letter of~$\cA$.
 Using the language~$L_\sigma$, the \emph{substitutive dynamical system} $(X_\sigma,\Sigma)$ is defined by